censusreporter/acs-aggregate/BOUNDARIES.md

 *Since this is about aggregating Census data, let's stipulate that it should only include polygon data, not points and lines.
 And, only boundaries relevant to the United States and its territories.
 We'll organize it by state (or state-like.)*

 Also, while it may or may not be current, the [GitHub repo](https://github.com/codeforamerica/click_that_hood/tree/master/public/data) for [Click That Hood](http://click-that-hood.com/) is worth a look if you don't find what you're looking for here -- and it goes far beyond the US as well.

+For a while, Zillow offered neighborhood maps that they pulled together for their service.
+They no longer provide it, but I came across [this site](https://mapcruzin.com/free-download-neighborhood-boundary-shapefiles.htm) which seems to have archived them.
+They're organized by state, but for many states, there are only neighborhoods for a single city.

 ## US - United States